azulverdosa/mern_exercise_tracker/README.md

 Improvement Thoughts:

-- Improvement to be done 1
+- Second part of this app is to add authentication for users to have accounts.
-- Improvement to be done 2
+- Styling needs to be updated.

 To do:

-- Feature to be added 1
+- [ ] Add Auth
-- Feature to be added 2
+- [ ] re-design

 ## Acknowledgements